 -

-by Kelly Vance
+By Kelly Vance

 - Tags: Movie Review, 2012, Roland Emmerich, John Cusack, Pirate Radio, Richard Curtis, Philip Seymour Hoffman, Precious, Lee Daniels, Gabourey Sidibe, Mariah Carey